db260179/os/README.md

 or

 5b.
-Create an image to burn later for the pi - created at images/ folder
+Create an image to burn later for the pi - created at images/ folder:
     ```shell
     [user@localhost os] make image
     ```